 Ivan had concerns about passing this particular one and asked me to get out of the car and guide him.

 I couldn’t see any difference, it didn’t look bad to me, but I obeyed.
 And this was the pothole that stopped us.
-Still I am not sure if it was so bad, or it was my expert guiding, but Fory slipped and stopped there.
+Still, I am not sure if it was so bad, or if it was my expert guidance, but Fory slipped and stopped there.

 So now what?
-The clouds finally cleared, the drizzle stopped.
-It was hot, humid, the sound of the insects was overpouring.
+The clouds finally cleared, and the drizzle stopped.
+It was hot and humid, and the sound of the insects was overpouring.

 We used leaves from the jungle to put them under the tire.

 We used branches we cut from the trees.